-The Catalina 22 is a trailerable sailboat created by Frank V. Butler originally constructed in 1969 in the United States.
-It is one of the most commonly available vessels in its range of sizes, and it has enjoyed unprecedented mainstream success.
-Catalina Yachts mostly in the United States developed the design, which was previously manufactured at Cooper Enterprises from Canada.
-Before being reintroduced as the Catalina 22, the Catalina 22 was also built in Australia and sold as the Boomaroo 22.
+The Catalina 22 is a trailerable sailboat created by Frank V. Butler and originally constructed in 1969 in the United States.
+It is one of the most commonly available vessels in its range of sizes, enjoying unprecedented mainstream success.
+Many owners build a Catalina 22 trailer according to their preference in order to travel with the sailboat.

-The Catalina 22 seems to be a modest luxury keelboat featuring teak wood finish that is mostly made of fiberglass.
-There are two sloop rigs on the mast, a vertical transom, a raked stem, a wide, self-bailing cabin with under-seat compartments, and a permanent fin keel with a tiller-controlled transom-hung steer.
+The Catalina 22 seems to be a modest luxury keelboat featuring a teak wood finish that is mostly made of fiberglass.
+You can find two sloop rigs on the mast, a vertical transom, a raked stem, a wide, self-bailing cabin with under-seat compartments, and a permanent fin keel with a tiller-controlled transom-hung steer.
 For the jib sheets, it features two winches.
 A jib, a 150 percent genoa, and a spinnaker are among the sails.

 Catalina 22 Trailer Specs

-A front “V” bed with a security drape and a starboard berth with just an alternative head which can be stored beneath are among the amenities available.
+The boat’s amenities include a front “V” bed with a security drape and a starboard berth with just an alternative head.
 A dining table and a sculpted fiberglass stove that folds away beneath the cabin space make up the main interior area.
 An extending hatch on the foredeck allows for ventilation.
-For more headroom, a “pop-top” might be installed on the companionway entrance.
+For more headroom, you can install a “pop-top” on the companionway entrance.

 How tall is a Catalina 22 on a trailer?